 Rose Şerbet (Gül Şerbeti)

-Rose şerbet is a timeless classic of Ottoman and Turkish cuisine, made from rose petals and sweetened syrup.
-Celebrated for its floral aroma and soothing qualities, Gül Şerbeti has long been enjoyed during hot summer days, festive occasions, and traditional ceremonies.
+A timeless classic of Ottoman cuisine made from rose petals and sweetened syrup.
+Celebrated for its floral aroma and soothing qualities, Gül Şerbeti is the drink of choice for hot summer days and traditional ceremonies.

 Tamarind Şerbet (Demirhindi Şerbeti)